 4 Keep track of the implementation of WTSA Resolutions and Opinion

+4.1 TD410: Director, TSB

+Title: Action plan related to the Resolutions and Opinion of WTSA

+TD463: TSB

+Title: Proposed mapping of WTSA Resolutions to current TSAG Rapporteur groups

 The meeting noted TD410: Action plan related to the Resolutions and Opinion of WTSA (TSB) and appreciated TSB’s effort in maintained this detailed report with implementation status of 409 action items.
 TD463 with proposed mapping of WTSA Resolutions to current TSAG Rapporteur Groups was also noted.

-The meeting noted TD366: LS/r on draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC [from ITU-T SG11] that SG11 is progressing with their preparation for WTSA-24 and no additional input to RG-WTSA.
+4.2 TD366 ITU-T SG11: LS/r on draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC

+The meeting noted TD366 that SG11 is progressing with their preparation for WTSA-24 and no additional input to RG-WTSA.

-The meeting noted TD399: LS/r on draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC [from ITU-T SG13] with update of SG13 activities on SDN relevant to Resolution 77, and request RG-WTSA to take care of the importance of SDN/NFV for further consideration on the list of obsolete items in TD410 Appendix I – Obsolete action items from WTSA-16 Action Plan and Appendix II – Obsolete action items from WTSA-12 Action Plan.
+4.3 TD399 ITU-T SG13: LS/r on draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC

+The meeting noted TD399 with update of SG13 activities on SDN relevant to Resolution 77, and SG13’s request to RG-WTSA to take care of the importance of SDN/NFV for further consideration on the list of obsolete items in TD410 Appendix I – Obsolete action items from WTSA-16 Action Plan and Appendix II – Obsolete action items from WTSA-12 Action Plan.

-The meeting noted TD425: LS/r on draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC [from ITU-T SG9] that SG9 identified that SG9 is required to operate in accordance with the operational parts of thirteen (13) Resolutions, i.e., Resolutions 18, 40, 44, 50, 67, 70, 73, 76, 84, 86, 92, 93 and 99, and SG9 has been quite aligned with these resolutions or instructions.
+4.4 TD425 ITU-T SG9: LS/r on draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC

+The meeting noted TD425 that SG9 identified that SG9 is required to operate in accordance with the operational parts of thirteen (13) Resolutions, i.e., Resolutions 18, 40, 44, 50, 67, 70, 73, 76, 84, 86, 92, 93 and 99, and SG9 has been quite aligned with these resolutions or instructions.
 Also SG9 reviewed Res.
 80 implementation and suggested updating Res.
 80 or merging its concept and intention in other appropriate Resolutions.

-The meeting noted Attachment 1 of TD428: LS/r on draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC [from ITU-T SG15] that SG15 identified 3 Resolutions 90, 92 and 93 that are already part of its mandate thus can be considered as obsoleted.
+4.5 TD428 Attachment 1 ITU-T SG15: LS/r on draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC

+The meeting noted Attachment 1 of TD428 that SG15 identified three Resolutions 90, 92 and 93 that are already part of its mandate thus can be considered as obsoleted.

 Noting SG13 and SG15 have different understanding of ‘obsolete’ Resolutions, RG-WTSA Rapporteur raised two questions for further consideration and discussion by RG-WTSA: